2014 United States Senate elections: Retirements

 Four Democrats and two Republicans retired instead of seeking re-election.
+Max Baucus of Montana announced his intent to retire at the end of his term, but he resigned on February 6, 2014, after being appointed as the United States Ambassador to China.
+John Walsh, who was appointed by Montana governor Steve Bullock to finish Baucus's term, later withdrew to run for a full term (see Nomination withdrawn section below).

 Resignations

-One Republican resigned four years into his six year term.
+One Republican resigned four years into his six-year term.

 Nomination withdrawn

-One Republican was originally to seek election for a full 6-year term in office but withdrew.
+One Democrat was originally to seek election for a full 6-year term in office but withdrew.

 Defeats

 Five Democrats sought re-election but lost in the general election.

 Race summaries

 Special elections during the preceding Congress

 In these special elections, the winners were elected during 2014 and seated before January 3, 2015 — except that one was seated on January 3, 2015, the effective date of the predecessor's resignation.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 2015; ordered by state.

 All of the elections involved the Class 2 seats.

 Closest races

 In seven races the margin of victory was under 10%.

 Final pre-election predictions

 Predicted probability of Republican takeover

 Several websites used poll aggregation and psephology to estimate the probability that the Republican Party would gain enough seats to take control of the Senate.